ebkapalka/download_multiple/README.md

-This was originally intended to be a demonstration of using subprocess.popen to call the command line utility, however, after moments of Googling I found that a library already exists that nicely wraps up communication with the tool.
+This was originally intended to be a demonstration of using subprocess.popen to call the command line utility, however, after moments of Googling I found that a library already exists that nicely wraps up communication with the tool, mostly defeating the purpose of making this script.
+That said, I had hundreds of tutorial videos to download, many of which had issues downloading, so this was still a somewhat useful utility.
 This goes particularily well with a browser addon such as
 [Copy All Urls](https://chrome.google.com/webstore/detail/copy-all-urls/djdmadneanknadilpjiknlnanaolmbfk?hl=en)